 You know life has many faces and I have seen all extremes.
 I had days darker than nights.
 Lonely days with no one to speak to.
 Days of empty-pocketed, nowhere to hang around, and after all invalid visions.
 Nights gloomier than the hell and all this was supposed to mean life.
 I have punished my feelings once and several times.
 I had times that I really thought God shouldn’t consider them for me as I ever lived but may be as an apprenticeship to life.
 There were years that I forgot what it feels like to laugh.
 All I tried to be on my worst behavior and then again on my best, neither one worked.

 The good thing is nothing stands still!
 Everything passes as though it has never been. …my life merely changed.
 I haven’t seen my family in ages.
 And life without your family is not life.
 At least, it is not complete.
 You need someone’s company, even if they can do nothing in practice.
 I guess I finally realized that what you do with your life is really just one half of the equation.
 The other half, more important half really is, who you are with when you are doing it.
 And family is the one, who have to take you in, no matter what.

 Professionally, I’m an electrical engineer.
 I’m self taught computer maintenance expert, website & mobile app developer, photographer, graphic editor, and an author, a freelance writer and tourism expert.
-I’ve published several tourism articles, wrote guides, design tourist maps of Tigrai and Ethiopia; authored a professional tourist sites; consulted hotels, wrote books and so on.
+I’ve published several tourism articles, wrote guides, design tourist maps of Tigrai and Ethiopia; developed professional websites; mobile apps, consulted hotels, wrote books and so on.
 With more than a dozen years of experience, I’ve now a good reputation among many customers, business partners and friends.
-Anyone in need of any service related to the above skills can undoubtedly rely on my experience, and skills.
+Anyone in need of any service related to my skill described above can undoubtedly rely on my experience and skills.

 You can contract me.